tenzir/tenzir/web/docs/get-started.md

 </Tabs>

 :::caution Unsafe Pipelines
-Some operators are inherently unsafe because of their side effects, e.g., reading a file, acquiring packets from the network, or using a third-party library.
-We do not allow these operators by default in managed pipelines.
-You can lift this restriction by setting `tenzir.allow-unsafe-pipelines: true` in the `tenzir.yaml` of your node.
+Some pipeline operators are inherently unsafe due to their side effects, e.g., reading from a file.
+When such operators run inside a node, you may involuntarily expose the file system to users that have access to the node.
+We therefore forbid pipelines with such side effects by default.
+You can remove this restriction by setting `tenzir.allow-unsafe-pipelines: true` in the `tenzir.yaml` of the respective node.
 :::

 ### Import data into a node